bfopengradient/NLP_classify_conduct_risk_related_communications/README.md

-#Test_sample

-Testing multiple machine learning NLP models on conduct risk related communications within a financial services domain.
+Testing multiple machine learning NLP models on conduct risk related communications within the financial services domain.
 Models vary from neural network nlp models to more traditional TF-IDF based models.

 There were multiple different upstream conversions of text-to-numeric.
 Some models used word embedding vectors with minimal preprocessing, others followed a more traditional atomic based bag of words approach with typical preprocessing for that format e.g lower casing, lemmatization and punctuation plus stopword removal.